AshtonSnapp/rouge/README.md

 (Current probably-temporary logo derived from ["claw scratch" by Feri Saputra, from Noun Project](https://thenounproject.com/icon/claw-scratch-4766678/).
 Literally all I did was download it and change the color to a red gradient.
 I don't have to attribute, since I paid for it thinking it was necessary to be allowed to edit, but not doing so would be a jerk move in my opinion so here we are.)

+> **Note:** Rouge is in an extremely early alpha!
+The embedding and native-function interfaces are NOT STABLE!
+Hell, the syntax can still change on a dime!

 ## Current TODO List

 ### High Priority